How to become a good bootcamp instructor

 Finally, you do not have to be a boxer to teach boxing, but you do need some education to be safe and effective.
 It is same with Bootcamps!
 Ongoing training will ensure you are safe and effective and equipped with some great tools to be a great Outdoor Group Fitness Instructor.

-It is worthwhile to examine Bootcamps and outdoor fitness training leadership because it has an enormous bearing on how successful bootcamp training is for clients and instructor.
+It is worthwhile to examine leadership in Bootcamps and outdoor fitness training because it has an enormous bearing on how successful bootcamp training is for both client and instructor.

 Definitions.
 Whilst there are many definitions of leadership, the easiest and perhaps the most versatile is that of one person influencing others to achieve an outcome.
 If you are running an outdoor fitness group or bootcamp then you are responsible for motivating and influencing others to achieve an outcome.